Last Updated on

-During the 41st week of pregnancy, you might know the signs of labour like the back of your hands.
+During the 41st week of pregnancy, you might know the signs of labour like the back of your hand.
 The signs of labour during this period are:

 Inducing Labour at 41 Weeks

 Being pregnant for that extra month can add to your physical, as well as, mental stress.
 Friends and family also tend to add to this by questioning the delay of delivery.
 At this point, doctors recommend inducing labour.
-Some pregnant women complain about experiencing stronger and more painful contractions during an induced labour.
+Some pregnant women complain about experiencing stronger and more painful contractions during induced labour.
 There are others who say that waiting for labour to begin at home is more comfortable as opposed to the delivery room.
-Although, as the time extends for delivery, the baby is at a higher risk.
+Although, as the delivery time is extended, the baby is at a higher risk.
 There are multiple ways to induce labour during this period such as: